Claude Sonnet 4.6 vs Grok-3

 Where can I run Claude Sonnet 4.6 and Grok-3?

-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
-Grok-3 is available on OpenRouter, xAI Console, and Chutes AI.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
+Grok-3 is available on OpenRouter, xAI Console, Chutes AI, and Microsoft Foundry.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing